Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 - Interactions that result in drug toxicity.

-- A loss of antibacterial effect of antibiotics.
+- A loss of the antibacterial effect of antibiotics.

 Your defense is presenting a complete meds list.